-Under the Higher Education Act, a guaranteed loan must be delinquent for 270 days if it is repayable in monthly installments or 330 days if it is payable in less frequent installments before a lender may obtain payment on a guarantee from the Guarantee Agency.
+Under the Higher Education Act, a guaranteed loan must be delinquent for 270 days if it is repayable in monthly installments or 330 days if it is payable in less frequent installments before a lender may obtain payment of a default claim from the Guarantee Agency.
 The Guarantee Agency must pay the lender for the defaulted loan prior to submitting a claim to the Secretary of Education for reimbursement.
-The Guarantee Agency must submit a reimbursement claim to the Secretary within 30 days after it has paid the lender's default claim (or within 45 days for reimbursement claims filed before July 1, 2006).
+The Guarantee Agency must submit a reimbursement claim to the Secretary within 30 days after it has paid the lender's default claim.
 As a prerequisite to entitlement to payment on the guarantee by the Guarantee Agency, and in turn payment of reimbursement by the Secretary of Education, the lender must have exercised reasonable care and diligence in making, servicing and collecting the guaranteed loan.
 Generally, these procedures require that completed loan applications be processed, a determination of whether an applicant is an eligible borrower attending an eligible institution under the Higher Education Act be made, the borrower's responsibilities under the loan be explained to him or her, the promissory note evidencing the loan be executed by the borrower and the loan proceeds be disbursed by the lender in a specified manner.
 After the loan is made, the lender must establish repayment terms with the borrower, properly administer deferments and forbearances and credit the borrower for payments made.
-If a borrower becomes delinquent in repaying a loan, a lender must perform certain collection procedures (primarily telephone calls, demand letters, skip-tracing procedures and requesting assistance from the applicable Guarantee Agency) that vary depending upon the length of time a loan is delinquent.
+If a borrower becomes delinquent in repaying a loan, a lender must perform certain collection procedures (primarily telephone calls, demand letters, skiptracing procedures and requesting assistance from the applicable Guarantee Agency) that vary depending upon the length of time a loan is delinquent.